 But there is a major difference here.
 People make things because they want to make money; the more things they make, the more money they make.
 What they make doesn’t really matter that much to them – they’ll make anything as long as it pays.

 The other wants to make money because it allows them to make more things.
 They want to improve their product.
 They want to build a movement.
 The want to create another book, another community, another film.
 They love what they make, and they see making money as a way to do even more of what they love.
 They dream of building a company that creates the best products… and money just happens to be the way they can fuel their passions.

 While it’s very possible to find a meaningless product that can generate a million dollars, most successful entrepreneurs learn that making money with what you love is more important than make money to make money.
 I think the great Walt Disney said it best:

 We don’t make movies to make money; we make money to make more movies.

 4. Spotlight Your Talent And Become A Master

 One of my favorite quotes is, “Obsessed is the word lazy people use to describe the dedicated.”
 And the word obsessed and millionaires go quite well together–almost like a disease you want to catch.
-An addiction at it’s purest form, yet manageable by its greatest victims.
+Addiction at it’s purest form, yet manageable by its greatest victims.

 If you know me well, you’ll learn I am fanatical.
 Everything I do is at a 10.